grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 [//]: # (First quarter of night: night 3, run to Stilt City) After an hour of firing into the storm, the giant on the bridge was starting to feel the wear of it though.
 Hemi was not a loud man, and his voice was already cracking from shouting directives down to the control room.
 It also took an enormous amount of energy to keep his concentration focused on the nearly-featureless black seascape.
 Wild as it was, it became debilitatingly repetitive in a short time.
 It also took physical stamina just to stay standing on the bridge against the wind and roll of the boat.
 But the most distressing thing to Hemi was that he had only been at this for an hour.
 There was a chance they could be running through the dark of this storm until dawn -- something like 10 hours away.

-[//]: # (---- EDITED TO HERE ----)
-[//]: # (2k words from last EDIT point)

-Gregory, dressed in a black foul-weather slicker that covered him from crown to calves, where it draped over heavy rain boots, climbed up through the sail to join Hemi on the bridge.
+Owen, dressed in a black foul-weather slicker that covered him from crown to calves, where it draped over heavy rain boots, climbed up through the sail to join Hemi on the bridge.

 "Captain Percy sent me up."
-Gregory shouted to Hemi through the wind.
+Owen shouted to Hemi through the wind.
 "She wants me in the lookout ring.
-Seems fucking stupid to me."
+Seems kinda stupid to me."

 Hemi nodded.
-"The sour prospects of fortune are determined by the winds that blow out of hell, Gregory.
+"The sour prospects of fortune are determined by the winds that blow out of hell, Owen.
 I do not believe there is more to see from the lookout ring than down here on the bridge.
 Still, I will be glad to have help spotting incoming big ones... and someone to witness my end if I get blown overboard."

 "Maybe that's the real fucking reason she wanted me up here!"
-Gregory grinned at Hemi as the rain soaked his face.
+Owen grinned at Hemi as the rain soaked his face.

-Gregory clipped on a lifeline and climbed up to the lookout ring, his meaty hands almost glowing white where they peaked out from under the black slicker and gripped the wet steel ladder.
+Owen clipped on a lifeline and climbed up to the lookout ring, his hands almost glowing white where they peaked out from under the black slicker and gripped the wet steel ladder.
 In the lookout ring, he doubled up his safety line.
 From that modest height it looked like he could reach up and touch the long drifting tendrils of the low scudding clouds above his head.
 He withdrew a pair of binoculars from under his slicker, but they were nearly useless in a matter of seconds.
 He reverted to holding the brim of his hood down to shade his eyes from the water that came down at him.
 Though little good it did against the water that rose up at him.

+[//]: # (----- invisible character break)

 [//]: # (### Cassandra on sonar in the storm)

 Down in the sonar compartment Cassandra's eyes were watery and red.
-She had been on sonar watch for more than 12 hours.
-12 hours of staring at the same screen and set of gauges, which never showed the slightest change.
-While she had quickly adapted to the typically very gently motion of the submarine, now it was moving like the worst kind of low-riding surface ship.
+She had been on sonar watch for more than twelve hours.
+Twelve hours of staring at the same screen and set of gauges, which never showed the slightest change.
+While she had quickly adapted to the typically very gentle motion of the submarine, now it was moving like the worst kind of low-riding surface ship.
 It lifted her up, and dropped her down, sometimes hard enough to lift her from her chair.
-Unlike a surface ship, the were no windows though.
-There was no way for her to see any kind of horizon by which she could orient her confused inner ear.
-Sickness rose up in her again and again, and she kept forcing it back down.
-The only relief was the occasional cool, wet breeze that found its way all the way down through the open hatch in the control room to her far corner of the sonar compartment.
+But unlike a surface ship, there were no windows.
+No way for her to see any kind of horizon by which she could orient her confused inner ear.
+Sickness rose up in her again and again, and she kept forcing it back into herself.
+The only relief was the occasional cool, wet breeze that found its way all the way down through the open hatch in the control room to her far front corner of the sonar compartment.

-She had expected to be in her rack hours ago, but Captain Percy had come by and asked her to stay on sonar.
+She had expected to be in her rack hours ago, but Captain Percy had come by and asked her to stay at the sonar.
 She had told Cassandra that, while it was unlikely they would meet any other vessels in a storm like this, sonar might be the only way they would know if another ship was coming at them, despite the noise of the storm.
+With so much precipitation, the radar was essentially useless and Percy had turned the unit off.

-So Cassandra literally hung on.
+Cassandra literally hung on.
 She gripped the handles on either side of the sonar unit in her small hands, her fingers curling around the cold painted and chipped steel, her fingernails digging into the soft flesh of her palms.
 The tension in her arms had passed from a searing ache to a dull background pain hours ago.

 She slowly closed her large eyes and focused on the sounds in her headset.
 She left her body behind in the boat, and moved her mind out into the water.
 This had become easier and easier with practice, though overcoming the exhaustion and pain of a long shift made it more challenging now.

 The ocean was overwhelmed by the sounds of the storm on the surface, and the heavy drone of the diesel engines reverberating through the hull of the _Prospect_.
-With the diesels running up towards their maximum RPMs, the whole boat shook with the vibration of the grinding cylinders.
+The whole boat shook with the vibration of the grinding cylinders.
 The engines provided a low frequency bass note that cut a never-varying line of deep sound through the sonar.

 Above the engines in pitch was the sound of the waves.
 This sound was white, but unlike the drone of the diesels was constantly changing and shifting.
 It was a heavy sound that curled and rolled, until a wave broke.
 When that happened, the sound would change to a rushing wall which would overtake everything until it receded a few seconds later and the low drone of the engines came back up underneath.

 When she concentrated, Cassandra could hear the whistle of the wind itself, pressing against the surface of the water and driving it with its vicious will.

 Those sounds all combined into a heavy repetitive groan that rose and fell depending on which source was taking over at any moment.
 But cut across that was the sound of the motion of the boat itself.
 Every minute or so, the bow would break out of a wave, accompanied by a new rush of wind on the sonar mics.
-Then it would be followed by the crunching sound of the boat plunging back under the water, which would run out in the long stream of the sound of water rushing along the side of the hull.
+Then it would be followed by the crunching sound of the boat plunging back under the water, which would run out in the long stream as she heard the water rushing along the side of the hull.

 All of this came together to form something that, to Cassandra's ears, sounded like an almost spiritual music -- a drone music from the culture of some remote land, with variations that held one's interest as they carried you off to some distant plane, but then always came floating down to return to the same home place.
-The grinding roll of it all seemed like some animistic entity's effort to raise the consciousness of someone lucky enough to be listening to a place in the mind where one could see out forever, out through thousands and thousands of miles of empty ocean, and pick out some particular particle or source, and understand what exactly its intentions were: the mind of a sperm whale 3000 meters down in the blackness, closing its jaws around the expelling sweet juices of an enormous cephalopod, or the byzantine economics that led to the churning roll of a machine bit boring into the ocean floor, or the tortured path of beach sand siphoned from its existence in the warm sun and deposited in the freezing darkness of the drowned depths.
+The grinding roll of it all seemed like some animistic entity's effort to raise the consciousness of someone lucky enough to be listening to a place where one could see out forever.
+Out through thousands and thousands of miles of empty ocean, to pick out some particular particle or source and understand what exactly its intentions were: the mind of a sperm whale 3000 meters down in the blackness, closing its jaws around the expelling sweet juices of an enormous cephalopod, or the byzantine economics that led to the churning roll of a machine bit boring into the ocean floor, or the tortured path of beach sand siphoned from its existence in the warm sun and deposited in the freezing darkness of the drowned depths.

 [//]: # (Cassandra knows of drone music because the cultural flow through the depot included people from all over the world -- even if she didn't exactly _experience_ the culture/music.)

+[//]: # (---- EDITED TO HERE ----)

 Cassandra let her mind sink into this strange music flowing through her headset, passing from one ear through the middle of her head to the other ear, and at the same time letting her mind wander around in the sea surrounding them.
 This went on for more than an hour before she was jolted back to the sonar compartment by the distraction of Captain Percy and Chips having a loud and heated argument behind her.
 That was unfortunate because just at that moment she believed she could hear a new sound out in the darkness.
 It was something faint and far off.
 It was something incongruous and inappropriate, like a soloist from some fast-tempo secular entertainment music had been dropped on top of her spiritual drone.